 The fairies of the Thicket are full of mischief and simple magic.
 Some have wings, some don’t.
 Some live in villages, some live as hermits.
 They are borrower creatures, living within a world dominated by the human imprint but they’ve learned to adapt around us.
 The fairies living within Small Thicket use human artifacts to build their homes, adorn their clothing, and learn from.

 The distinguishing features of fairies is their generally humanoid appearance.
 They have elongated ears and nose and teeny tiny stature and live among the animals and insects of the forest.
+Their skin and hair can be any color found in nature.

 Fairies frequently use a combination of both natural and human elements in their clothing.
+They love wearing berries, flowers, leaves, thimbles, bottle caps, you name it.
+Their dress is fanciful and reflects their personality quite well.